§ 1798.120StatuteAudited by Privisy

 Legal text (excerpt)

-A consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer's personal information.
+A consumer shall have the right, at any time, to direct a business that sells or shares personal information about the consumer to third parties not to sell or share the consumer's personal information.
+This right may be referred to as the right to opt out of sale or sharing.

 California Consumer Privacy Act / California Privacy Rights Act§ 1798.120, Statute, effective 2020